Academic Catalog

 Interlibrary Loan (ILL) services include access to books, and articles from colleges and universities throughout the country.

-The Media Desk is located on the 1st floor of the library and provides students and faculty with access to a variety of course-related DVDs and Media Reserves materials.
-Individual viewing carrels and audio/ visual equipment are available.
+The Reference Desk is located on the 1st floor of the library and provides students and faculty with assistance with a variety of course and college-related questions.
+This includes support for research questions as well as assistance with login and printing services.

 Instructional Media Services provides assistance to faculty with classroom technology, including smart carts, LCD projectors and document cameras.
 IMS also provides audio-visual support to campus-wide events.
 Services must be requested at least 2 weeks in advance using the event request form link: https://www.grossmont.edu/technology/ims.